-Your wedding is possibly the most-photographed day of your life.
-And, of course, there are so many things you want to make sure are done perfectly on the big day—from seating arrangements, music, catering, and décor.
+Your wedding is quite possibly the most photographed day of your life.
+And, of course, there are so many things you want to make sure are done perfectly on the big day—from seating arrangements and music to catering and decor.
 Naturally, some aspects of planning unexpectedly take a back seat, including your wedding day makeup.
 But, let’s bring your bridal beauty look back to the top of the list (even if it’s just for a little while).

-1. DO Take Your Wedding Season Into Consideration
+1. Take Your Wedding Season Into Consideration

 "A bride should absolutely tailor their foundation selection to the elements she’ll be in for her wedding," says celebrity makeup artist Amber Dreadon.
-"If it’s winter you will want a foundation that won’t look too dry or flat, if it’s summer you don’t want anything that gets too shiny too fast!
+"If it’s winter you will want a foundation that won’t look too dry or flat...if it’s summer you don’t want anything that gets too shiny too fast.
 If your wedding takes place from daytime to nighttime, opt for something long-wearing."

-"For summer brides, I'd suggest prepping the skin with an anti-shine water resistant primer like Becca's Ever Matte Poreless Priming Perfector," advises makeup artist Chauntal Lewis.
+"For summer brides, I'd suggest prepping the skin with an anti-shine water-resistant primer like Becca's Ever-Matte Poreless Priming Perfector," advises makeup artist Chauntal Lewis.
 "I'd use a fuller coverage foundation, like La Mer's Soft Fluid Long Wear Foundation for fall or winter weddings."

 "The lip is very important," says Smith & Cult Beauty Ambassador Elena Miglino.
 "I always tell my brides to spend some time at the makeup counter and try on all the possible shades, and 'when you know, you know!'"

 She continues, "I personally love a natural lip.
-First, you want something that will stay all day, like Smith & Cult The Tainted Lip Stained Flatte.
+First, you want something that will stay all day, like Smith & Cult's The Tainted Lip Stained Flatte.
 I love the color "Kissing Tiny Flowers."
 It’s pretty much the natural lip color that we all want, not too brown and not too pink.
 If you want to amp it up a little, try adding Smith & Cult The Shining Lip Lacquer in the color "Now Kith."

-4. DO Have a Makeup Trial
+4. Have a Makeup Trial

 "Most freelance makeup artists will offer a bridal trial separate to the actual wedding day," says makeup artist Tabby Casto.
 "The trial is so important.
 Both for the makeup artist and for you.
-Having the chance to try different looks means that on the day you are going to be feeling confident and happy in the knowledge that the look you are wearing is right for you and is going to last!"
+Having the chance to try different looks means that on the day you are going to be feeling confident and happy in the knowledge that the look you are wearing is right for you and is going to last."

-5. DO Use Waterproof Products
+5. Use Waterproof Products

 6. Find Balance in Your Look

 "If you’re going for a smokey look, go light on skin makeup and opt for a natural color on the lips," says NYC-based makeup artist Min Min Ma.
 "For bold lips, go light on the skin makeup as well.
 I prefer using a matte lipstick, for it’s more long-lasting and requires less maintenance.
-Try Charlotte Tilbury's Matte Revolution Lipstick in Pillow Talk.
+Try Charlotte Tilbury's Matte Revolution Lipstick in Pillow Talk."

-9. DO Apply Moisturizer Before You Self-Tan
+9. Apply Moisturizer Before You Self-Tan

 Never moisturize the whole body, as it will dilute your self-tan color.
-We also use moisturizer to blend afterwards around the crease in the wrist, back of the heel, around the hairline to make the tan look natural.
+We also use a moisturizer to blend afterward around the crease in the wrist, back of the heel, and around the hairline to make the tan look natural.
 Your tan is your paint and your moisturizer is your water so we are blending and fading for perfection."

-10. DO Use a Teeth Whitening Product
+10. Use a Teeth Whitening Product